soundata/soundata/paper.md

 # Annotation Types

 Annotation types in `Soundata` (see \autoref{fig:annotations}) ensure compatibility with existing evaluation libraries from the DCASE community such as `sed_eval`, and are convertible to the `JAMS` format.
 These annotation types allow `Soundata` to support a wide range of audio research tasks, as shown in \autoref{fig:tasks}.
-It currently includes three annotation types :
+It currently includes three annotation types:

 - **Tags**: String labels with associated confidence values, spanning the full duration of the audio clip.
 - **Events**: These annotations are for sound events with defined start times, end times, labels, and (optionally) confidence values.